jasonyingling/reading-time-wp/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixing error with Reading Time shortcode when using postfix_singular attribute

-= 1.2.3 =
+= 2.0.0 =
+* Updating plugin to better meet WordPress Coding Standards.
+This includes renaming variables throughout the plugin.
+* Note: If you've hooked into Reading Time WP's class, variables, or functions this update could cause issues.
 * Fixing HTML output when using shortcode to match auto inserted reading times
-* Updating plugin to better meet WordPress Coding Standards

 = 1.2.2 =
 * Switched default for all post types to display reading time if option has not been set